DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 ```

 ### NifVector calculations

-We calculate with multisets instead of real-valued vectors.
+We calculate with sets of contexts instead of real-valued vectors.

-Different adverbs for the words man and woman (results are highly depended on documents used).
+For example, different adverbs for the words man and woman (results are highly depended on documents used).

 ```python
 context = ("the", "woman")